havardox/todo_app/README.md

 `docker compose -f docker-compose-dev.yml up`

 ## Swagger UI
 Go to `http://0.0.0.0:8000/docs`.
-Authentication is [Resource Owner Password Credentials flow](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.3).
+Authorization is [Resource Owner Password Credentials flow](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.3).
 Create a user with the `/auth/create/user` endpoint.
 Then click the green "Authorize" button and enter your username and password.